hinto-janaiyo/XMRig-Auto-Build/README.md

 # XMRig-Auto-Build
->A user-friendly interactive bash script that builds the latest XMRig straight from source
+>A user-friendly bash script that builds the latest XMRig straight from source

 ![screenshot](https://i.ibb.co/vHsyZWw/XMRig-Auto-Build.png)

----

 ## About
-[XMRig](https://github.com/xmrig/xmrig)-Auto-Build installs build dependencies, builds the required libraries, builds a portable XMRig binary using those libraries, and then (optionally) cleans up all the source code leaving behind XMRig and the config.json.
+[XMRig](https://github.com/xmrig/xmrig)-Auto-Build installs build dependencies, builds the required libraries, uses those libraries to build a portable XMRig binary, and then (optionally) cleans up all the source code leaving behind XMRig and the config.json.

-All in a user-friendly interactive bash script, no build knowledge needed!
+**No build knowledge needed!**

 ![a](https://i.ibb.co/WDvhDX3/a.gif)

 *note: build dependencies are NOT uninstalled afterwards, hopefully they'll be used for more building!*

 ## Supported Linux Distributions 🐧
 * **Debian** (apt based: Ubuntu, Linux Mint, Pop!_OS)